 - Working With an Eco-Friendly Company

-Polyester, nylon, acrylic and other synthetic fibres are all forms of plastic which make up around 60% of the materials used in clothing and packaging.
-These fibres sadly contribute to ocean plastic in a subtle yet impactful way, but you can make the first positive switch by finding a substitute.
+Polyester, nylon, acrylic and other synthetic fibres are all forms of plastic that make up around 60% of the materials used in clothing and packaging.
+Sadly, these fibres contribute to ocean plastic pollution in a subtle yet impactful way, but you can make the first positive switch by finding a substitute.

-Another eco-friendly option you have is to switch to eco swing ticket alternatives which are made from FSC certified papers.
-If you see the FSC logo on tickets and packaging, then you can be sure that the tickets have been produced using recycled papers or sourced from sustainable forests.
+Another eco-friendly option you can switch to is eco swing ticket alternatives - made from FSC certified papers.
+If you see the FSC logo on tickets and packaging, you can be sure the tickets have been produced using recycled papers or sourced from sustainable forests.

-For any brand, we understand that maintaining high-quality and appeal is perhaps just as important to succeeding as incorporating sustainability.
+We understand that maintaining high-quality and appeal is perhaps just as crucial to succeeding as incorporating sustainability for any brand.
 However, don’t let the ‘recycled’ aspect put you off.
 Depending on the materials you use, swing tickets don’t always need to feature flecked effects with a grainy feel.

 You can benefit from different colours, finishes and applications which can all be produced on recycled paper.
 Plus, recycling paper and using it to make new swing tickets uses between 30-50% less energy than making paper from trees.
 So, you’ll certainly be doing your part as a sustainable brand.

-Another switch your brand can make is using organic cotton for your garment labels which is sourced from Global Organic Textile Standard (GOTS) certified sources, without missing out on quality.
+Another switch your brand can make is using organic cotton for your garment labels, cotton which is sourced from Global Organic Textile Standard (GOTS) certified sources, without missing out on quality.

-Organic cotton reduces the harmful impact on crop protection practices and they’re not genetically modified either.
-Organic cotton is grown on land and given time for removal of toxic residues, they’re grown without using chemical fertilisers and aren’t treated with chemicals during growth, processing or packaging either.
+Organic cotton reduces the harmful impact on crop protection practices and they aren't genetically modified either.
+Organic cotton is grown on land and is given time for removal of toxic residues.
+It’s also grown without using chemical fertilisers and aren’t treated with chemicals during growth, processing or packaging.

 Another sustainable option for eco woven labels is to use a range made from 100% recycled polyester.

 Recycled leather is another sustainable option your brand can benefit from while maintaining all of the best characteristics from the natural product.
-For example, you can use recycled leather to create a wristband.
+For example, you can use recycled leather to create wristbands.

-Like other eco-friendly alternatives, you’re not restricted with the effects you can add.
+Like other eco-friendly alternatives, you aren't restricted by the effects you can add.
 For example, recycled leather can still be heat debossed, embossed, overprinted and more.

-This is a key driver within the industry so look for a supplier that’s committed to ensuring that they can offer you sustainable branding solutions to meet your needs and goals.
+This is a key driver within the industry, so look for a supplier committed to ensuring they can offer you sustainable branding solutions to meet your needs and goals.

-At Weavabel, we adhere to strict codes of practice and invest time and money in certifications.
-These ensure that we’re current with manufacturing and material sourcing techniques to provide you with a sustainable offering.
+You should also search for a partner that adheres to strict codes of practice and invests time and money in certifications.
+These ensure that they're current with manufacturing and material sourcing techniques to provide you with a sustainable offering.